 1931 Opening night of Mourning Becomes Electra, Eugene O'Neill's epic nine-hour reimagining of the Greek Oresteia as a saga of the American Civil War.
-Starring Alla Nazimova and Earle Larimore, it runs 150 performances at the Guild Theatre.
+Starring Alla Nazimova and Earle Larimore, it runs at the Guild Theatre.

-1968 An investment of $130,000 by the Theatre 69 repertory theatre company is lost today as they give up after only a two week trial.
+1968 An investment of $130,000 by the Theater 1969 repertory company is lost as they give up after only a two week trial.
 The group was organized to produce a series of straight dramas at the Billy Rose Theatre (now the Nederlander), including works by Edward Albee and Samuel Beckett.
 Frank Rich called the project "the most adventuresome experiment Broadway has seen in years."
 But adventuresome doesn't always mean successful.
-The group just couldn't seem to find an audience in this already "economically troublesome year," as put by Otis L. Guernsey in his "The Best Plays of 1968–1969."
+The group just couldn't seem to find an audience in the already "economically troublesome year," as put by Otis L. Guernsey in his The Best Plays of 1968–1969.

-2003 Doris Eaton Travis, Lucille Layton, Barbara Hunter and Charles Eaton are among Ziegfeld Follies alumni who gather at Broadway's restored New Amsterdam Theatre to celebrate the 100th anniversary of the grand playhouse on 42nd Street.
+2003 Doris Eaton Travis, Lucille Layton, Barbara Hunter, and Charles Eaton are among Ziegfeld Follies alumni who gather at Broadway's restored New Amsterdam Theatre to celebrate the 100th anniversary of the grand playhouse on 42nd Street.

-2010 Musicians Joey Curatolo, Joe Bithorn, Ralph Castelli, Steve Landes and Mark Beyer conjure the iconic British rock group the Beatles in Rain: A Tribute to The Beatles, which opens at the Neil Simon Theatre.
+2010 Musicians Joey Curatolo, Joe Bithorn, Ralph Castelli, Steve Landes, and Mark Beyer conjure the iconic British rock group the Beatles in Rain: A Tribute to The Beatles, which opens at the Neil Simon Theatre.
 The multi-media concert features the band's greatest hits performed live and note-for-note.